How to Pick a Healthy Shampoo

 The reason your shampoo bubbles-up in the first place is NOT because bubbles clean, it’s because our minds have been programmed to associate bubbles with cleanliness.
 The chemical used by manufacturers to make soap lather-up is most commonly called: SODIUM LAURYL SULFATE (SLS) or Sodium Laureth Sulfate (SLES).

 Sodium Lauryl Sulfate (SLS) is one nasty ingredient and I would recommend avoiding it at all costs- it’s so bad I don’t even know where to start.
+A lot of people ask the question, is sulfate bad for your hair?
+In my brutal opinion, yes!
 SLS is a proven skin irritant, it pollutes our waterways, it emits toxic fumes when exposed to heat, it’s corrosive, oh yeah- it’s also a freaking pesticide, what’s scary is that I can keep going…

 Thankfully!
 Manufacturers and consumers are slowly catching on.
 You can now easily locate shampoos and health products with labels that clearly read “sodium lauryl sulfate free”, “SLS free”, or “sulfate free”.